Amit Shah: Minister of Home Affairs

+Shah took oath as Cabinet Minister on 30 May 2019 and took office as Minister of Home Affairs on 1 June 2019.

 Article 370

-Shah took oath as Cabinet Minister on 30 May 2019 and took office as Minister of Home Affairs on 1 June 2019.
-On 5 August 2019, Shah moved a resolution to scrap Article 370 in the Rajya Sabha and divide the state of Jammu and Kashmir into two, with Jammu and Kashmir serving as one of the union territories, and Ladakh serving as a separate union territory.
+On 5 August 2019, Shah moved a resolution to scrap Article 370 in the Rajya Sabha and reorganise the state of Jammu and Kashmir into two, with Jammu and Kashmir serving as one of the union territories, and Ladakh serving as a separate union territory.
+In September 2019, with reference to the revocation of the special status of Jammu and Kashmir, he stated that it is an important move towards an "Akhand Bharat".
+On the fourth anniversary of the resolution Shah stated that the union territory has seen positive progress in terms of development and peace.
+In September 2025, Shah said that following the resolution in 2019, the central government implemented a holistic plan for the union territory which included development, education, poverty reduction, and countering of Pakistan sponsored terrorism.
+Violence has also reduced.

+Unifying language

 In September 2019, Shah talked about how India needs one unifying language; he said the Hindi language should be spoken to unite the country and represent India in the world.
 In a tweet, he also appealed to the Indian people to increase the use of the Hindi language.

-On 27 March 2024, Amit Shah stated that the central government would contemplate the possibility of repealing the Armed Forces (Special Powers) Act in Jammu and Kashmir.
+In reaction to Amit Shah's statements, Congress said that the three language formula should not be fiddled with.
+Shah has said that Hindi is a friend to other languages, and not a competitor.

 NRC and CAA

 On 19 November 2019, Shah declared in the Rajya Sabha of the Indian parliament that the National Register of Citizens (NRC) would be implemented throughout the country.

 In December 2019, he introduced the Citizenship (Amendment) Act, 2019, which grants Indian citizenship to religiously persecuted minority communities who migrated to the country before 2015 from the Muslim-majority countries of Pakistan, Bangladesh and Afghanistan.
 In Northeast India, the act raised concerns about the impact of immigration on local culture and politics, which caused people to protest against the Act.
-Elsewhere, the opposition parties criticized the Act's exclusion of Muslims as detrimental to India's pluralism.
+Elsewhere, the opposition parties criticised the Act's exclusion of Muslims as detrimental to India's pluralism.
 Shah insisted the bill was not anti-Muslim, because it did not change their existing path to citizenship.